Design Sprints can be like walking on eggshells with everyone under one roof – Here’s a guide to run a sprint with your distributed team.

 To take full advantage of the remote design sprint, collect and organize all the materials (project documentation, customer insights, market research, etc.) in advance.
 The documents should be shared with the team before the process starts.

 It’s also important to give everyone an overview of what’ll happen during a Design Sprint.
 Since the process is intense and demands pulling out all the stops, it’s best to make sure everyone is aware of what will happen.
-They need to understand the challenges involved and the expectations from them.
+They need to understand the challenges involved and their expectations of them.